ncatlab/nlab-content/pages/2721.md

 We write $inv(\mathfrak{g})$ for the [[dg-algebra]] whose underlying [[graded algebra]] is the [[free construction|free]] graded algebra on the [[graded vector space]] $inv(\mathfrak{g})_V$, and whose [[differential]] is trivial.

-Since invariant polynomials are closed, the inclusion of graded vector spaces from observation \ref{ClassesOfInvPolysFormGradedVectorSpace} induces an inclusion of dg-algebras
+Since invariant polynomials are closed, the inclusion of graded vector spaces from observation \ref{ClassesOfInvPolysFormGradedVectorSpace} induces an inclusion ([[monomorphism]]) of dg-algebras

 $$
   inv(g) \hookrightarrow W(g)